FreemanMakesGames/DirectorySizeMonitor/README.md

 ## Display Depth
 You can display by hierarchy, which resembles how the file system is usually displayed by OS.
 Or you can display by depth.
 Various depths give various granularities.
 For a hypothetical example, if you scan the C drive with a depth of 5, but display the result with a depth of 1, it'll show that `C:/dir1` is the biggest entry.
 But if you display with a depth of 2, `C:/dir1` and other directories will be broken up.
 Maybe now `C:/dir5/file1` is the biggest entry, and nothing from `C:/dir1` ranks high, because `C:/dir1` consists of a lot of small files.

+You'll need to click "Re-display" to display at a different depth.

 ## Monitoring size changes over time
 Directory Size Monitor's second feature is examining size changes of files and directories under the target directory you selected.
 Before you start, remember that comparison can only be made between scans under the same target directory, with a same depth.
 Now, to use this feature:
 1. Scan a target directory with a desired depth.